Content on this page was generated by AI and has not been manually reviewed.

 2 How do I install the FTP server role on Windows Server 2012 R2?

 Use Server Manager: Add Roles and Features → Web Server IIS → FTP Server → FTP Service.
 Or use PowerShell: Install-WindowsFeature Web-FTP-Server, Web-Ftp-Service, Web-Mgmt-Console.
 Restart IIS afterward.
-The ultimate guide to uploading animated server icons on discord and making your server stand out
+Witopia vpn review is this veteran vpn still worth it in 2026: Witopia VPN Review, Pros, Cons, and Updated Verdict

 3 How do I secure FTP with TLS/SSL?